-Any party may challenge the participation of any institution official or employee in the process on the grounds of personal bias by submitting a written statement to the institution's designee setting forth the basis for the challenge.
-The written challenge should be submitted within a reasonable time of discovering the identity of the institution official or employee whose involvement the alleged offender and/or complainant wishes to challenge.
-The institution's designee will determine whether to sustain or deny the challenge, and if sustained, the replacement to be appointed.
+Any party may challenge the participation of any FVSU's official, employee or student panel member in the process on the grounds of personal bias by submitting a written statement to the institution's designee setting forth the basis for the challenge.
+The designee shall not be the same individual responsible for investigating or adjudicating the conduct allegation.
+The written challenge should be submitted within a reasonable time after the individual knows or reasonably should have known of the existence of the bias.
+The FVSU's designee will determine whether to sustain or deny the challenge and, if sustained, the replacement to be appointed.

-Non-Retaliation/Non-Retribution
+Non- Retaliation/Non-Retribution